-Lower eyelid depressions can be from ageing, weight loss and higher prominent fat bulges which cause a depression below them.
+Lower eyelid depressions can be from aging, weight loss, and higher prominent fat bulges which cause a depression below them.

 We prefer correction by one of three methods depending upon your age and the depth of the depression.

 A very knowledgeable, professional and worldly Doctor.
-I had to take my eight year old to the office and he was a very accommodating.
+I had to take my eight-year-old to the office and he was very accommodating.